jburer/mysimpleui/README.md

 _authentication, input validation, logging, etc. - **all those things security and privacy folks care about**)_ _so that their benefits can be demonstrated._

+## myUI

+The `mysimpleui` UI provides the basic functions to create, read, update and delete shindigs.

 ## myArchitecture

 This is pretty straightforward UI that sits independently from the API and datastore.

+The `mysimpleui` UI is a Vue app that uses Axios to communicate with the API.

-It is designed to be run inside a Docker container.
+It is designed to be run inside a Docker container, and is exposed on port `:8080`.

 ![mySimpleUI](/images/mySimpleUI.gif)